CNR-STIIMA-IRAS/cnr_logger/README.md

 ### Utilities with the package

-* The ANsi Color are defined as inline function
+* The ANSI Colors are defined as an inline function

 ```
 inline std::string RESET        ( ) { return "\033[0m";         }